 The Army-Navy game is always a big deal, even if the scholarship era of big-business football has made the actual game itself inconsequential.

-While this isn’t the season finale for either team this year, as Army will play in the Lockheed Martin Armed Forces Bowl while Navy will play ostensibly a home game in the Military Bowl presented by Northrop Grumman, this is the most important game on the schedule for both teams.
+While this isn’t the season finale for either team,this is the most important game on the schedule for both teams.
 It’s a really big deal.

-Last year’s game was in Baltimore, but the game has come back to Philly through 2020, to be played at Lincoln Financial Field.
-Of the 117 previous iterations of the game, 86 have been played in Philadelphia — the most of any city by 75 games.
+Of the 119 previous iterations of the game, 88 have been played in Philadelphia — the most of any city by 75 games.
 New York City has hosted the game 11 times, mostly at the Polo Grounds, while the New York-area has hosted nearly 20 times.